SamuelMtnz/Quantitative-Trading-System-based-on-XGBoost/README.md

 ## ⚠️ Disclaimer

-This project is for **research and educational purposes only**.
+This project is provided for **research and educational purposes only**.
-It does not constitute financial advice.
+It does **not** constitute financial advice or investment recommendations.

 ---